zzxwill/oss/intl.en-US/API Reference/Object operations/Callback.md

 Server: AliyunOSS
 x-oss-bucket-version: 1442231779
 x-oss-request-id: 55F6BF87207FB30F2640C548
+{"a":"b"}
 ```

 It must be noted that, in the case of requests such as CompleteMultipartUpload, the returned request body includes content \(for example, information in XMl format\).
-After using the upload callback function, the original body content is overwritten, such as ‘“a”:”b”‘.
+After using the upload callback function, the original body content is overwritten, such as '"a":"b"'.
 Take this into consideration for judgment and processing.

 ## Callback signature {#section_btz_phx_wdb .section}